NEXT STEPS AFTER GRADUATION: INTERNATIONAL GRADUATE STUDENTS

 Option 1: Apply to extend your study permit within Canada, if eligible

-If you are still within your final term, you may submit an application to extend your study permit within Canada for an additional 90 days (e.g. you may request your study permit to be extended to the end of July 2020) which is also known as “bridge extension”.
+If you are still within your final term, you may submit an application to extend your study permit within Canada for an additional 90 days (i.e. you may request your study permit to be extended to the end of November 2020) which is also known as “bridge extension”.
 If you apply to renew your study permit prior to its expiry date, you can continue to remain in Canada on implied status while waiting for a decision to be made on your application.

 Option 2: Apply to change your status to visitor